konstantinavet/project-csec476-group2/README.md

 #### Live post-exploitation interaction

-After the reverse HTTPS callback completed and the 204,892-byte second stage was delivered, interaction with the opened Meterpreter session confirmed that the downloaded stage was functional and executing on the victim host.
-Session listing and interaction confirmed an active meterpreter x64/windows session associated with the victim system.
-The sysinfo output identified the host as CSEC202, running Windows 10 x64, while getuid showed execution under the user CSEC202\UserCSEC202.
-Process listing further confirmed that the active payload was running from C:\Users\UserCSEC202\Downloads\group2.exe.
-Together, these outputs show that the staged payload was not only delivered successfully but also established a usable foothold on the target.
+Once the reverse HTTPS callback completed and the 204,892 byte second stage was sent, opening the meterpreter session confirmed the stage was working and had been loaded on the victim host.
+Running sessions, then session 1: confirmed the existence of an meterpreter x64/windows session to the victim host.
+Executing sysinfo, identified the target hosts operating system as Windows 10 x64 and confirmed the target host was called CSEC202.
+Executing getuid showed that the current operating system user was CSEC202\UserCSEC202, the process list confirmed that a session was established to the target host with a meterpreter stage located in C:\Users\UserCSEC202\Downloads\group2.exe

 ![Live post-exploitation interaction.](images/meterpreter_commands.png)